 People who’d been coming to Oshkosh for years got that.
 I was an imposter.
 I didn’t know the stories.
 I had no map of the place in my head, as I do now, no cast of characters, no arcs of change, no timelines of growth.
 I knew the planes pretty well, but I didn’t know them there.
 And there, that spot, Oshkosh, Wisconsin, in late July at Wittman Regional, puts everything in a context inescapably deep and as old as flight itself, a spirit only partially knowable and prone at any moment to start up in a puff of blue smoke and take off for parts unknown.

 After 30 Oshkosh fly-ins, I’m still a newbie (well, on these grounds, at least), and I’m not alone.
 We are all imposters in a world older, longer, broader and deeper than any of us could know.
-I remember during one of my first shows, my dad and I were down by the flight line grabbing a burger at the Homebuilt Cafe when a Constellation so sweetly grumbled by, accompanied by the spontaneous oohs and ahs of the crowd massed along the flight line, the spontaneous vocalizations matching the speed of the Connie perfectly, an audible wave of appreciation.
+I remember during one of my first shows, my dad and I were down by the flight line grabbing a burger at the Homebuilt Cafe when an old tri-tail Lockheed Constellation sweetly grumbled by, accompanied by the spontaneous oohs and ahs of the crowd massed along the flight line, the spontaneous vocalizations matching the speed of the Connie perfectly, an audible wave of appreciation.
 I mentioned to the older guy sitting next to us how beautiful that plane was, and he agreed, adding, as if he were talking about his boyhood paper route, how much he loved that plane too, remarking about what adventures he’d had flying it “over The Hump” back in the day.

 It’s a place where amazing stuff like that happens every day, so much that you simply can’t remark upon it all.
 It would wear you out.
 I’ll be hurrying on my way to a press event when a P-51 and F-16 appear overhead in close formation, the sounds of Allison V-12 and GE F110 combining into a holy growl of past and future improbably mixed into today’s soundtrack.
 Then some other incredible thing grabs you by the ears.